-- A cumulative GPA of 2.0 or above is required to complete this certificate. - A minimum grade of C must be earned in all program requirements. - All program requirements must be completed at Anoka-Ramsey Community College. - Due to the dynamic nature of the computer networking industry, students are not able to sell back CNET course materials to the bookstore. - Courses must be completed within 3 years.
-Students may petition to extend the window beyond the 3 years. - All course requirements must be complete before a certificate will be awarded.
+- A cumulative GPA of 2.0 or above is required in courses numbered 1000 or above to complete this certificate. - A minimum grade of C must be earned in all program requirements. - All program requirements must be completed at Anoka-Ramsey Community College. - Due to the dynamic nature of the computer networking industry, students are not able to sell back CNET course materials to the bookstore. - Courses must be completed within 3 years.
+Students may petition to extend the window beyond the 3 years. - All course requirements must be complete before a certificate will be awarded. - You must apply in order to receive your certificate. - The requirements of this program are subject to change without notice.